Sydney is Australia’s largest and most popular city, visited by millions of international travellers each year.

 If you’ve never been to Sydney before, you will no doubt be overwhelmed by the huge number of tourist attractions this amazing city has to offer.
 This extensive Sydney tourism guide will make it easier for you to create your own personal itinerary so you can make the most of your stay in Australia’s prettiest city.

 1. SYDNEY WALKING TRACKS

-Number 1 in our Sydney tourism guide is doing a couple famous walking tracks.
+Number 1 in our Sydney tourism guide is doing a couple of popular hikes.

 Hiking in and around Sydney is by far the best way to fully enjoy and appreciate everything this beautiful city has to offer.
 You can walk the beaches, the mountains, the bush, and of course the magnificent Harbour.

 Sydney is home to countless walking tracks, some very challenging, others short and easy.
 Here are some of the most impressive walking tracks in Sydney that every visitor should do.